JaredSchwartz/RuleMiner.jl/README.md

 > Multithreading can be configured for the VScode integrated terminal by setting the `julia.NumThreads` parameter in VScode settings.

 ## Future Work
-Support for the FP-Growth Algorithm is planned for RuleMiner 0.2.0.
-Future releases will support additional mining algorithms.
+RuleMiner 0.3.0 is planned to support closed itemset mining in addition to frequent itemset mining.

 ## References
 [^1]: Agrawal, Rakesh, and Ramakrishnan Srikant.
 “Fast Algorithms for Mining Association Rules in Large Databases.”
 In Proceedings of the 20th International Conference on Very Large Data Bases, 487–99.
 VLDB ’94.
 San Francisco, CA, USA: Morgan Kaufmann Publishers Inc., 1994.